 To make sure that you do not pay too much or too little IT, always check that your tax credits are correct.

 This charge is in addition to IT.
 USC deductions depend on the USC thresholds and rates that apply to you.

 This charge is in addition to IT.
 PRSI deductions depend on your PRSI class.
-For more information, see the Department of Employment Affairs and Social Protection (DEASP) website.
+For more information, see the Department of Social Protection (DSP) website.